GNUAn/SisijaFight/README.md

 * One Player that can modified customly (Sisija, the Polarbear)
 * You can change the fur style, the gun, the armor and many other custom things (even the eye and fur color!)

+Release cycle:
+main - not stable
+Nightly builds - every 2 weeks
+Stable - every 6 months, support and bugfixes for 9 months LTS - every 1.5 years, support and bugfixes for 5 years

 !!!Attention!!!
 this Game is in an early development state and currently unplayable! only the subsystem and some preimplementations of the main functions have currently been implemented